How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Our proof techniques

-The supplementary material contains another useful result, Theorem \ref{theorem_univariate}.
+\cref{theorem_univariate} in the appendix establishes our bounds for general test functions in a single dimension.
 Its proof also divides the domain into an inner and outer region, but proceeds using Stein's method instead of via the Fisher divergence, using known properties of solutions to the Stein equation in one dimension.
 As with our control over the Fisher divergence, the key to our proof is using Taylor's expansions and expressing the bound as an integral over the known measure $\normmeas$.